ontop/obda-mixer/docs/v1.2.0/How To Instantiate the Mixer Interface with an OBDA System through the Java API.md

 **Third Step: Add your OBDA System to the Options**

 You need to enrich the set of values allowed for the --obda option.
-This is done by modifying a single line in the _MixerMain_ class, contained in the _mixer-main_ project.
+This is done by modifying a single line in the `MixerOptionsInterface` class, contained in the `mixer-main` project.
 For example:

 ~~~~~~~~~~~~~~
 // Command-line option deciding which Mixer implementation should be used